 Measuring FT3 and FT4 is important because they are the indicators of thyroxine and triiodothyronine activities in the body.
 A high TSH and low FT4 and FT3 test results indicate hypothyroidism.
 A normal TSH, normal FT4, and low FT3 can indicate T4 to T3 conversion problems, and a normal or high TSH, normal FT4 and high FT3 can indicate cellular resistance to FT3 which can still lead to hypothyroid symptoms because the active hormone can’t get to the cell to do its job.

 Thyroid antibody testing is ordered to diagnose autoimmune thyroid disease and distinguish it from other forms of thyroid dysfunction.

 The two thyroid antibody tests that I order are Thyroid peroxidase antibody (TPOAb) and Thyroglobulin antibody (TgAb).
 Some people do have an autoimmune thyroid condition but don’t initially test positive.
 If positive, antibody testing can be repeated every six months to trend improvement while you are working with an integrative physician to address possible underlying causes.

 Reverse T3 is the third most abundant form of thyroid hormone.
 When your body wants to conserve – rather than “burn” – energy, it will divert the active T3 into an inactive “reserve” form.
 This might happen when you are sick, under stress, or undernourished.
 If TSH and FT4 look ok, but FT3 is low this can be because it is being diverted into rT3 – which will be elevated.
 It is worth checking rT3 if there are obvious symptoms suggesting hypothyroidism, but the typical tests aren’t demonstrating low TSH or low FT4.
-There is some controversy amongst conventional doctors about the utility of this test – I personally find it very useful.
+There is some controversy among conventional doctors about the utility of this test – I personally find it very useful.

 If labs return showing that there is hypothyroidism, then I also test for deficiencies of selenium, iron, and zinc and make sure there is adequate dietary intake or supplementation if needed, and look for environmental factors that can interfere with iodine utilization, for example, fluoride and bromide exposures from water and flame-retardant products, respectively.
 I will then also start to look more closely for other underlying causes, for example, gluten intolerance, heavy metal exposure, and other environmental triggers.